WilliamVong/WilliamVong/README.md

 ## Projects

-My biggest project is [**MCYT**](https://mcyt.social).
-It's a Discord bot that happens to do stuff that MCYT fans do too.
+My biggest project is [**ThunderCMS**](https://github.com/thunder-red-star/ThunderCMS).
-I also work on other web design projects, for example you can see [Stuy.world](https://stuy.world).
+I also work on other web design projects, for example you can see [StuyDevs](https://stuydevs.dev.devastation.software).

 ## Contact